 Below are four ways you may respond to a difficult situation.
 As you read through the list, is there one that resonates with you?

-Choosing to run away from or ignore a situation indicates a deflection mindset to coping.
+Choosing to run away from or ignore a situation indicates a deflection mindset.
 It is likely this person would rather pretend the conflict doesn’t exist and not deal with it.
 People who deflect may believe if they ignore the conflict, it will just go away or someone else will resolve it.

-Someone who immediately cries about a situation has an emotional breakdown mindset to coping.
+Someone who immediately cries about a situation has an emotional breakdown mindset.
 This person would rather breakdown and leave the conflict or issue for another person.
 The underlying belief is if they cry about the situation, someone else will fix it.

-A person who turns to complaining and yelling likely uses a victim or blaming mentality to cope.
+A person who turns to complaining and yelling likely uses a victim or blaming mentality.
 They would rather spend time blaming other people for the conflict than find ways to resolve it.
 Believing if they complain about it enough, someone else will eventually make the changes.

 The person who identifies most with the fourth option displays a resolution-based mindset to coping.
 They see the issue and look for ways to resolve it, as well as to use the situation to learn and grow from it.